Sainsbury's denies it has dropped consumer food waste target

 UK household food waste has risen by 0.3 million tonnes in three years to 7.3 million tonnes, just under half of the total amount of food thrown away each year.
 To help tackle the issue, Sainsbury's announced a £1m fund for the second phase of its Waste Less, Save More scheme in November, with the number of town and city applications rising to almost 150 in recent weeks.

-Speaking at the time, Sainsbury’s director of corporate affairs Louise Evans Evans said: “Our next stage is to take what we’ve learned from those interventions and put them into another 150 discovery towns.
+Speaking at the time, Sainsbury’s director of corporate affairs Louise Evans said: “Our next stage is to take what we’ve learned from those interventions and put them into another 150 discovery towns.
 In essence, they all entered to win the project initially… really high entries.
 The idea is to test the really good ones and see if you get scale.
 So therefore the councils scale it, and if you can scale it to 150 you can scale it nationally."

 Applicants are encouraged to apply for the scheme, which provides businesses and homes with advice for cutting down on food waste.